 - Ascorbic acid: "This is the synthetic version of vitamin C and is known to have antioxidant benefits as well as the ability to brighten skin and increase collagen."

 "My go-to for a weekly vitamin C boost is HydroPeptide's Anti-Wrinkle Polish & Plump Peel.
 It contains vitamin C–infused microdermabrasion crystals that help to brighten the skin and stimulate collagen production," says Imahiyerobo-Ip.

 "In your 50s, physiological changes slow skin cell turnover, and as a result, you may notice significant skin dryness and loss of elasticity.
 Expression lines may become etched into your skin, and you may also notice rough, scaly, precancerous lesions developing," explains Imahiyerobo-Ip.
 The number one acid she suggests incorporating into your skin regimen is:

 - Hyaluronic acid: "This acid is a moisture booster and can add volume when injected.
 A key in many moisturizers and fillers, hyaluronic acid is synthetically made to replicate a natural structural component of skin.
-When used as a cream or serum, hyaluronic acid ensures skin will feel softer, and you will notice improvement in the appearance of fine lines."
+When used as a cream or serum, hyaluronic acid ensures the skin will feel softer, and you will notice an improvement in the appearance of fine lines."

 "Look for a product like SkinCeuticals H.A.
 Serum that combines this with vitamin C to assist in effective penetration," explains Imahiyerobo-Ip.